ucdavis/software-catalog/README.md

 CAS is not working right now.

+## Database & Querying

+This project uses PostgreSQL as the database.
+The Prisma ORM is used for database interactions. tRPC is used for type-safe API calls.

 ==============================

 Below is the standard Next.js README content, which is included in the project.